Catalysts/dmuncle-maven-plugin/README.md

-DM-Uncle Maven Plugin
+# DM-Uncle Maven Plugin
+Analyses your project and reports dependency information to a configured server.

+# Usage
-Setup: add the code below to your pom.xml
+Add the code below to your pom.xml
 ```
 <plugin>
 	<groupId>io.dmuncle.maven</groupId>